Chile travel guide

 Travelling with children

 Chile requires children travelling with only one parent, with a guardian or alone, to have permission from the non-travelling parent or parents.
-Parents traveling with children for tourism have faced difficulty leaving Chile at the end of their visit when only one parent is present.
+Parents travelling with children for tourism have faced difficulty leaving Chile at the end of their visit when only one parent is present.
 You must have

 • a birth certificate